 - 1/2 tsp salt

-- 1 tbsp egg white
+- 1 and 1/2 tbsp water

 - Store: Store leftover pecans in airtight container at room temp for up to 3 weeks.
 Store leftover pancakes in airtight container in the fridge for up to a week or in the freezer for up to 1 month.
 Reheat pancakes from the freezer in the toaster – it's the best!